-Rising Temperature in the Water: The normally cool Gulf of Maine, which surrounds Acadia National Park, has risen approximately 3°F over the last century.
+Rising Ocean Temperatures: The normally cool Gulf of Maine, which surrounds Acadia National Park, has risen approximately 3°F over the last century.
 On the surface, this may seem like a small difference, but it means the Gulf of Maine is warming rapidly and is expected to warm much faster than most of the world’s oceans.
+The Gulf of Maine is one of the fastest warming areas of the global ocean.
+Frequent marine “heat waves” are changing how animals feed and migrate and altering tide pool communities.

 Rising Temperatures on Land: The annual average temperature at Acadia has risen 3.4°F over the last century.
 The warming we expect by the end of the century is approximately ~5-13°F; It took only 8°F to transition from the glacial maximum 20,000 years ago (when Acadia was covered by a mile of ice) and the beginning of the century.